 - Work with students to help them plan programs that are beneficial to students and consistent with the educational objectives of the University.

 - Work with the student leaders to assist them in setting and achieving goals that will benefit the organization.

 - Become familiar with the policies and procedures pertinent to RSOs and strive to see that they are followed.

-- Become familiar with the responsibilities of departments who choose to sponsor student organizations on campus and/or co-sponsor activities or programs, listed on the DEPARTMENTAL SPONSORSHIP page of this guide.
+- Become familiar with the responsibilities of departments who choose to sponsor student organizations on campus and/or co-sponsor activities or programs, listed on the Departmental Sponsorship section of this guide (under the Benefits tab).